NosVladimir/KineticArchetypes/README.md

 # Contents
 ### Fixes
 Fixed the problem where taking burn from a kinetic blade would deactivate the blade after the first attack due to insufficient remaining burn.
 - Implemented by checking the blade availability using your burn at the start of round and not considering any burn taken during the round, and thus has a side effect that if you spend some burn before doing your first attack, the attacks may not happen when there is indeed no burn left.
 E.g. you are at 4/5 burn at start of round and your blade would cost 1 burn - you use Shroud of Water to increase AC and accept 1 burn - you're now at 5/5 burn - blade still shows available but you cannot accept the burn to attack.
+In turn based this should be a minor issue, but in real time it could lock you out of doing anything.
+If this ever happens, manually deactivate the blade.

 ### [Kinetic Duelist](https://www.d20pfsrd.com/alternative-rule-systems/occult-adventures/occult-classes/kineticist/archetypes/legendary-games-kineticist-archetypes/kinetic-duelist/)